96boards/website/_posts/2017-12-15-patient-monitoring-system-into.md

 # **BLE Mesh**

-According to Wikipedia, "Bluetooth mesh networking, conceived in 2015, adopted on July 13, 2017 is a protocol based upon Bluetooth Low Energy (BLE) that allows for many-to-many communication over Bluetooth radio.
+According to Wikipedia, "_Bluetooth_ ® wireless technology mesh networking, conceived in 2015, adopted on July 13, 2017 is a protocol based upon Bluetooth Low Energy (BLE) that allows for many-to-many communication over Bluetooth radio.
 It has been defined in Mesh Profile Specification and Mesh Model Specification."